revati-naik/Python_Programming/README.md

 2. TicTacToe.py:

-    This is a class file which defines the class TicTacToe which consists of various class methods used to play the game.
+    This is a class file which defines the class TicTacToe which consists of various methods used to play the game.

 3. defaulttest.py:

-    This file consists of few default cases to test the functionality of the code.
+    This file consists of all the test cases to test the functionality of the code.
 It checks for the win conditions for both "X" and "O" along 3 rows, 3 columns and both the diagonals.
 It also checks for the "draw" condition.
+This file also tests the behavior of the program in case of execptions and writes the output for every test case in a txt file.

 4. unittest.py: